tomwhartung/jmws_protostar_idMyGadget/README.md

 This repo integrates the default joomla template protostar with idMyGadget (like jmws_protostar_idMyGadget).

 ## Dependencies
-To function properly, this code requires installation of code in other reqpos.
+To function properly, this code requires installation of code in other repos.

-### TODO:
-Look into using Joomla Composer to manage these dependencies.
+**TODO: Look into using Joomla Composer to manage these dependencies.**

 ### Required: jmws_idMyGadget_for_joomla
 For this template to work properly, the jmws_idMyGadget_for_joomla must be installed.